aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 # Solver Development for SAT/SMT-Comp

 This README covers the process of building your solver and embedding it in docker images.
+We first show the steps to build and run an example solver, Mallob, then describe how to build your own solver within Docker and test it on your local machine.

+## Prerequisites

+1. Amazon Linux 2 (AL2) or Ubuntu 20.
+Builds on other platforms may work, but have not been tested.

+To build and run solvers, you will need the following tools installed:

+- [python3](https://www.python.org/).
+To install the latest version for your platform, go to the [downloads](https://www.python.org/downloads/) page.
+- [docker](https://www.docker.com/).
+There is a button to download Docker Desktop on the main page.

+Basic familiarity with Docker will be helpful, but we will walk you through step-by-step.
+If you need more information, there are a number of excellent tutorials, such as [this](https://docs.docker.com/get-started/).

 # Example: Mallob